bahp/vital-oucru-clinical/docs/source/datasets/overview.rst

 .. warning:: Important things to consider...

-The trial was a ``single-center``, ``randomized``, ``doubleblind`` comparison of an isotonic crystalloid solution (Ringer’s lactate) and two isotonic colloid solutions (6 percent dextran 70 [dextran] and 6 percent hydroxyethyl starch 200/0.5 [starch]) for emergency resuscitation of ``children`` with ``dengue shock syndrome``.
+The trial was a ``single-center``, ``randomized``, ``doubleblind`` comparison of an isotonic crystalloid solution (Ringer’s lactate) and two isotonic colloid solutions (6% dextran 70 [dextran] and 6% hydroxyethyl starch 200/0.5 [starch]) for emergency resuscitation of ``children`` with ``dengue shock syndrome``.
 The children were stratified according to pulse pressure at admission, a marker of the severity of the vascular leak.
 No children in the group with severe shock received a crystalloid because of concerns